Microsoft V-Chat

 Microsoft V-Chat is a freeware 3D chat program released in December 1995 by Microsoft.
 V-Chat is a multi-user social chat client that lets people interact online from within a 2D or 3D multimedia environment using graphical representations of themselves known as avatars.
 V-Chat avatars have a full range of gestures that allow users to fully express themselves online.
 V-Chat enables users to select from a wide variety of existing avatars, or create custom avatars using the V-Chat Avatar Wizard.
 Sounds, animations, and visual imagery create mood and context for these graphical social environments.

 It has now been discontinued; it can still be downloaded from other sites, such as download.com.
-V-Chat was just an experimental precursor to a more ambitious projected called V-Worlds, which was completed but never widely deployed.
+V-Chat was an experimental precursor to a more ambitious project called V-Worlds, which was completed but never widely deployed.